Conservation and Improvement of Adequate Working Environment

 Career autonomy ●Rank-based career design training ●Career design training 42 (for employees in their 40’s) ●Career design training 57 (for employees in their 50’s) ●Career interview support training (management positions)

-Training hours for human resources development (FY 2023, GS Yuasa International Ltd.)
+Training hours for human resources development (Fiscal 2024, GS Yuasa International Ltd.)

 Item Classification Average training hours